Fuegian languages

 The Fuegian languages are the indigenous languages historically spoken in Tierra del Fuego by Native Americans.
-Adelaar lists the Fuegian languages as the Kawésqar language, the Ona language and the Yaghan language in addition to Chono, Gününa Yajich (also known as Puelche), and the Tehuelche language (Adelaar and Mysken 552-553).
+Adelaar lists the Fuegian languages as the Kawésqar language, the Selkʼnam language and the Yaghan language in addition to Chono, Gününa Yajich (also known as Puelche), and the Tehuelche language (Adelaar and Mysken 552-553).

 Based on current data, the languages are not considered part of the same language family or linguistic area.
 Though possible genetic relationships have been proposed to categorize them, "more complete descriptions and more detailed comparative studies are needed" before any claim can be made about a genetic relationship (Adelaar and Mysken 578).
-The current consensus is that Kawésqar, Yaghan, and Chono are language isolates and Ona (also referred to as Selk'nam) is one of the Chon languages, along with Tehuelche and Gününa Yajich (Campbell and Grondona 61).
+The current consensus is that Kawésqar, Yaghan, and Chono are language isolates and Selkʼnam (also referred to as Ona) is one of the Chon languages, along with Tehuelche and Gününa Yajich (Campbell and Grondona 61).

 Yaghan

 Yaghan (also referred to as Yahgan or Yámana, among other names) is a language historically spoken in Chile and Argentina.
 It is considered a language isolate and part of its own Yámana language family.
 Within Chile, it has been found in Patagonia, Isla Navarino, Puerto Williams, and Ukika.
 Within Argentina, it has been found in the extreme south of Isla Grande in Tierra del Fuego.
 As of 2022, Yaghan is now extinct with the death of Cristina Calderón.

 There were originally as many as five dialects of Yaghan, but the Yamana people who historically spoke the language have diminished in numbers and shifted to Spanish following the arrival of Europeans in Tierra del Fuego (Aguilera 214).